darienchiba/maohud/README.md

 ## About
 ```
-Simplistic HUD for TF2 based on ahud, maohud it's developed by me. expect updates time to time.
+Simplistic HUD for TF2 based on ahud, thanks to RaysHud and it's tutorials.
 ```
 ## Preview